zer0def/nginxinc-kubernetes-ingress/deployments/helm-chart/README.md

 `controller.useIngressClassOnly` | Ignore Ingress resources without the `"kubernetes.io/ingress.class"` annotation or the `"ingressClassName"` field in VirtualServer/VirtualServerRoute. | false
 `controller.watchNamespace` | Namespace to watch for Ingress resources.
 By default the Ingress controller watches all namespaces. | ""
 `controller.enableCustomResources` | Enable the custom resources. | true
 `controller.enableTLSPassthrough` | Enable TLS Passthrough on port 443.
 Requires `controller.enableCustomResources`. | false
+`controller.globalConfiguration.create` | Creates the GlobalConfiguration custom resource.
+Requires `controller.enableCustomResources`. | false
+`controller.globalConfiguration.spec` | The spec of the GlobalConfiguration for defining the global configuration parameters of the Ingress Controller. | {}
 `controller.enableSnippets` | Enable custom NGINX configuration snippets in VirtualServer and VirtualServerRoute resources. | false
 `controller.healthStatus` | Add a location "/nginx-health" to the default server.
 The location responds with the 200 status code for any request.
 Useful for external health-checking of the Ingress controller. | false
 `controller.healthStatusURI` | Sets the URI of health status location in the default server.
 Requires `contoller.healthStatus`. | "/nginx-health"